 Although behaviour has improved dramatically, some issues persist.
 These include littering and waste disposal at informal sites, occasional inappropriate fires, and camping just outside the byelaw boundaries.
 Ranger presence continues to be critical for maintaining compliance, particularly during evenings, weekends, and peak holiday periods.

 Some communities believe that the byelaws have pushed camping into areas just outside the management zones.
 While these perceptions are real, stakeholders acknowledge that strong evidence of displacement is limited.
 The National Park Authority continues to gather and analyse data to better understand regional behaviours and impacts.
-National partners are skeptical of displacement evidence.
+National partners are sceptical of displacement evidence.